Table of Contents

 #92 Curl up with that book you’ve wanted to read

-If you’re looking for some inspiration on what to read, check out our article on 43 Best Books for Self-Improvement to Boost Your Confidence
+If you’re looking for inspiration on what to read, check out our article on 43 Best Books for Self-Improvement to Boost Your Confidence

 #93 Start an indoor herb garden